chrishuber/bay-area-wild-mushrooms/README.md

 ### <span style="color:#AAA">Methods and Models</span>
 <div style="margin-left: 30px; margin-right: 30px;">
 <p>I am using MySQL as a database backend and Python/Pandas as the main technologies to analyze and deliver my findings.
-For visualizations, I am using matplotlib and Tableau.</p>
+For visualizations, I am using Matplotlib, Seaborn, and Tableau.</p>

 <p>Sourcing the data was tricky: the records I was able to find were often partial and the data subject to user error.
 However, the source is reputable, curated, and well-known one among mycologists and as such I was be able to detect improperly formatted or submitted data with some thorough EDA.</p>